The Golden Ratio

 What challenges are involved in teaching AI to understand and apply the golden ratio in design projects?

-Training AI to understand and apply the golden ratio in design projects presents several challenges for UX designers, UI designers and other interactive product designers.
+Training AI to understand and apply the golden ratio in design projects does present a few challenges for UX designers, UI designers and other interactive product designers.
 Here are some:

 For AI-related insights, take our Human-Centered Design for AI Master Class with Niwal Sheikh, Product Design Lead, Netflix.